 We expect trends in the markets for light commercial vehicles in the individual regions to be mixed again in 2018.
 Overall, we envisage a slight dip in demand.

 In the markets for mid-sized and heavy trucks that are relevant for the Volkswagen Group and in the relevant markets for buses, new registrations in 2018 are set to rise slightly above the prior-year level.

 We believe that automotive financial services will continue to be very important for vehicle sales worldwide in The Volkswagen Group is well prepared for the future challenges in the mobility business and the mixed developments in regional automotive markets.
 Our unique brand portfolio, our presence in all major world markets, our broad, selectively expanded product range and pioneering technologies and services place us in a good competitive position worldwide.
 In the course of transforming our core business, we will define the positioning of our Group brands more clearly and optimize the vehicle and drive portfolio with a view to

 the most attractive and fastest-growing market segments.
 In addition, we are working to make even more focused use of the advantages of our multibrand group by continuously developing new technologies and our toolkits.

-We expect that, on the whole, deliveries to customers of the Volkswagen Group in 2016 will be on a level with the previous year amid persistently challenging market conditions.
+We expect that deliveries to customers of the Volkswagen Group in 2018 will moderately exceed the prior-year figure amid continuously challenging market conditions.

-Wolfsburg, April 22, 2016
+Wolfsburg, April 26, 2018